 July 11, 2019: During the event, the US envoy leading peace negotiations with the Taliban, Ambassador Zalmay Khalilzad, provided an update on the peace process and reaffirmed his commitment to including Afghan women at the negotiating table.
 Distinguished speakers included Acting Assistant Secretary of the Bureau of South and Central Asian Affairs Alice Wells, Representative Michael Waltz [R-FL6], Representative Chrissy Houlahan [D-PA-6], Ambassador Roya Rahmani, Palwasha Kakar, Wania Yad, Arash Azizzada, Mary Akrami, Asila Wardak, and Ghizaal Haress.

 It is essential that stakeholders hear directly from Afghan women regarding their needs and strategies for protecting their rights.

 We asked Afghan women leaders from government and civil society about the state of the peace negotiations and the role of the international community in Afghanistan’s future.
-Read this article to find their answers to the most “frequently asked questions” about the Afghan peace process.
+Find their answers to the most “frequently asked questions” about the Afghan peace process on the GIWPS blog.